-Section 5.5.7(c) needs to be read and administered in context by accounting for considerations which may be unique to a specific sport, certain sport environments (as in the annotation to UCCMS Section 4.4) as well as the specific role and function of the Participant.
+Section 5.5.7(c) applies the principles of interpretation described in the annotation of section 4.4 of this Code (see annotation of section 4.4 above) and certainSection 5.5.7(c) needs to be read and administered in context by accounting for considerations which may be unique to a specific sport, certain sport environments (as in the annotation to UCCMS Section 4.4) as well as the specific role and function of the Participant.
 Certain Participants may be subject to specific obligations under separate professional standards/codes of conduct which co-exist with the UCCMS.
 In applicable circumstances, these obligations may also be considered in assessing how the UCCMS ought to be applied.

-For example, with respect to certain health professionals licensed and authorized to provide medical support, or counseling, in their role as Participant, applicable professional standards/codes of conduct will be considered in assessing how Section 5.5.7(c) ought to apply.
-It is understood that concerns of sexual health or abuse (e.g., birth control, safe access to sexual and reproductive health care, etc.) addressed by any such health professional both 1) consensually on the part of the patient, and 2) in an appropriate environment and in an appropriate manner that meets relevant professional standards and codes, would not, in itself, constitute conduct that would fall within the definition of Sexual Maltreatment set out in Section 5.5.7(c).
+WithFor example, with respect to certain health professionals licensed and authorized to provide medical support, or counseling, in their role as Participant, applicable professional standards/codes of conduct will be considered in assessing how s.Section 5.5.7(c) ought to apply.
+It is understood that concerns of sexual health or abuse (e.g., birth control, safe access to sexual and reproductive health care, etc.) addressed by any such health professional both 1) consensually on the part of the patient, and 2) in an appropriate environment and in an appropriate manner that meets relevant professional standards and codes, would not, in itself, constitute a conduct that would fall within the definition of Sexual Maltreatment per the example citedset out in Section 5.5.7(c).